Saturday, October 25 at Power Gym

-During her 15-year stint at the University of Albany, Hawkins was an integral member of the coaching staff.
-She helped the program move from Division III up to Division I in the span of years from 1996 to 2002.
+In her 15-year stint at Albany, Hawkins was an integral member of the coaching staff.
+She helped the program move from Division III up to Division I from 1996 to 2002.
 Her last three years with the Great Danes were at the Division I level.

 THE HAWKINS FILE